 Now the lights in the studio were low, and there was an open fire.
 Mayne got up from a long deep couch when the women came in, and drew Tamara to sit down beside him on it, with Pete on her other side.
-The others scattered themselves about comfortably; cigarettes were lighted, and Adams came in with a tray of glasses and bottles.
+The others scattered themselves about comfortably; cigarettes were lighted. and Adams came in with a tray of glasses and bottles.

 Then in the soft light began an hour to be forever an enchanted memory to Tamara.
 Someone played the piano, played beautifully; Billshe did not know his last name- stood up and sang "Mandalay" and "Oh, give me something to remember you by," and it was all she could do to keep back the tears.
-Little Mabel went to the piano and fingered one or two melodies tentatively before settling down to chords, runs, more chords, ballad-like snatches, and the final question, "Well, who was it?"
+Little Mabel went to the piano and fingered one or melodies tentatively settling down to chords, runs, more chords, ballad-like snatches, and the final question, "Well, who was it?"
 "Adriana!" they all said together, and Adriana, who seemed to be a reporter, or to have some connection with a newspaper, nodded her head thoughtfully.
 "You're smart, Mabel," she said.
-"About halfway through I began to have a distinct suspicion that began to have a distinct suspicion that it was I-me-I-me-for heaven's sake someone say which it is!"
+"About halfway through I began to have a distinct suspicion that it was I-me-I-me-for heaven's sake someone say which it is!"

-The talk raged immediately about the question as to whether a person look badly or looked bad-whether lurid meant bright red or dull gray whether the use of "like" for "as" l the British didn't in itself constitute good grammar.
+The talk raged immediately about the question as to whether a person look badly or looked bad-whether lurid meant bright red or dull gray- whether the use of "like" for "as" by the British didn't in itself constitute good grammar.

 Mabel interrupted this by crashing with incredible force into the Valkyries' Ride; Tamara felt the big fingers of Mayne's fine hand cover her own, and she let them stay.
-The hour was and she let them stay.
 The hour was too crystal perfect to break by any prudishness now.
 After a while she realized that she was leaning against his shoulder, and that he had moved a little to make her head comfortable there.
-It wasn't important; everyone else had relaxed into quiet and friendliness and utter felicity; nothing would have been sillier or more childish than to sit erect and gather one's hands primly into one's lap.
-Quite suddenly at midnight the thing broke up; Tamara and Mayne came out into the cold sweet air of the winter night and walked a little while, looking for a taxi.
-The girl was silent; her mood dreamy, ecstatic.
-"Nice people," Mayne said, on a rising note.
+It wasn't important; everyone else had relaxed into quiet and friendliness and utter felicity; nothing would have been sillier or more childish than to sit erect and gather one's hands primly into one's lap ing note.

-ing note.
 "Oh, nice people!
 They're marvelous," Tamara echoed, in her little-girl voice of awe.